Published: Oct 31, 2017

 Jeff Kloha, Chief Curatorial Officer

-Kloha joined Museum of the Bible in the Summer of 2017.
-He manages the day-to-day operations of the Museum of the Bible Collections Department and is responsible for executing the department strategic plan and collection management policies, along with managing other professionals.
+Jeffrey Kloha joined Museum of the Bible in summer 2017.
+He manages the Museum of the Bible Education, Scholars Initiative, Exhibits, Curatorial and Collections departments and is responsible for executing those departments’ strategic plans, along with managing other professionals.

-Kloha served 18 years as Professor of New Testament at Concordia Seminary in St. Louis.
-For the past four years he also served Concordia as Provost/Chief Academic Officer.
-During that time, he oversaw two accreditation processes, transitioned the institution from quarters to semesters, steered the development of new curricula, and managed strategic planning for the institution.
-He received the Ph.D. from the University of Leeds, researching the textual history of the Pauline Epistles.
-He earned the M.Div. and S.T.M. degrees from Concordia Seminary.
+Jeff previously served 18 years as professor of New Testament at Concordia Seminary in St. Louis, and also served Concordia as provost/chief academic officer.
+During that time, he oversaw two accreditation processes, transitioned the institution from quarters to semesters, steered the development of new curricula and managed strategic planning for the institution.
+He earned the Ph.D. from the University of Leeds.

 Susan Masten, Curator of Antiquities

 Susan Masten earned a master’s degree in anthropology from George Washington University.
-While working on her master’s degree, Jones worked with the education and outreach collection at the Smithsonian National Museum of Natural History as well as a collection of archaeological material from the River Basin Surveys within the anthropology department at the Smithsonian.
+While working on her master’s, Susan worked with the education and outreach collection at the Smithsonian National Museum of Natural History, as well as with a collection of archaeological material from the River Basin Surveys in the anthropology department at the Smithsonian.
 She also has a bachelor’s in biblical archaeology from Wheaton College and completed internships at the Oriental Institute of the University of Chicago and the Field Museum of Natural History in Chicago.

-Masten joined Museum of the Bible in 2015 as curator of antiquities.
-Her current work involves researching provenance and improving documentation for the collections’ antiquities, working with other curatorial staff to develop exhibitions, and preparing for the opening of the new museum in Washington in 2017.
+Susan joined Museum of the Bible in 2015 as Curator of Antiquities.
+Her current work involves researching provenance and improving documentation for the collections’ antiquities and working with other curatorial staff to develop exhibition content and training.

 Francisco Rodriguez, Chief Conservator

-Francisco Rodriguez graduated from the Pontifical Xavierian University in Bogotá with a bachelor’s degree in clinical psychology.
-He studied communication sciences and journalism at Jorge Tadeo Lozano University, Bogota campus, and fine arts and sculpting at the National University of Colombia.
-He studied document conservation, restoration and chemistry at the Plastic’s Art School of Bogotá; therapeutic and document conservation at the Colombian National Library; risk assessment, impact of preservation on manuscripts and paper, and leather conservation at the Istituto Superiore per la Conservazione ed il Restauro in Rome, Italy; and aqueous treatments on paper conservation at the Universidad Nacional Autónoma de Mexico in Mexico City.
+Francisco Rodriguez studied fine arts and sculpting at the National University of Colombia and document conservation, restoration and chemistry at the Plastic’s Art School of Bogotá.
+He studied risk assessment, impact of preservation on manuscripts and paper and leather conservation at the Istituto Superiore per la Conservazione ed il Restauro in Rome, Italy, and aqueous treatments on paper conservation at the UNAM in Mexico City.

-Rodriguez is a third-generation descendant of bookbinders and started working alongside his father in 1970.
-He was the director of the restoration department at the Colombian National Museum in Bogotá, was a consultant with the Pontifical Vatican Library and collaborated with the Instituto Superiore per la conservazione ed il Restauro in restoring hundreds of books and documents dating from the 15th to the 18th centuries, which were damaged during the 1966 flood in Florence, Italy.
-Rodriguez then moved to Washington to become head restorer at the Columbus Memorial Library of the Organization of American States.
+Francisco is a third-generation bookbinder who started working alongside his father in 1970.
+He was a consultant with the Pontifical Vatican Library and collaborated with the Istituto Superiore per la conservazione ed il Restauro in restoring hundreds of books and documents that were damaged during the 1966 flood in Florence, Italy.
+Francisco then moved to Washington to become head restorer at the Columbus Memorial Library of the Organization of American States.
 As an independent consultant, he has done work for the Library of Congress, the White House Library, Ronald Reagan’s personal library, Dunham Bible Museum and Lanier Theological Library, among others.